j-lar/dotfiles/README.md

-Clone or download this repo into cd ~/dotfiles
+Clone or download this repo into ~/dotfiles

 chmod +x bootstrap.sh